A Sustainable Lifestyle Starts With Getting Dressed: Spending Power & The Call For Transparency In The Fashion Industry

 Go to their website.A Sustainable Mission should be front & center.
 If it’s not, go deeper into About the Brand.
 Go to the Site Map, and look for the words, Sustainable & Fair Trade.
 Be in communication with the brand and make your interests and concerns known.
 Make transparency and sustainability a criteria for your continued loyalty.
 Share your interests and concerns with others.

 Impact Report: Simple: Wikipedia tells us that “Impact Reporting means communicating the difference a company made to the people it is trying to help, or the issues they are trying to improve.”
 It is a state of the business report to funders and investors.
 Breaking news: Do count yourself amongst the important member of this group.
 Without your continued loyalty, their is no business.
 In the world of sustainable activism, collectively we are a super power and it all begins with believing that we each do contribute to the greater whole.
-And it will help a lot to make sustainability social, share how you are being being active in learning more about sustainable fashion, and shade what you are learning.
+And it will help a lot to make sustainability social, share how you are being being active in learning more about sustainable fashion, and show what you are learning.

 Look for the company’s Impact Report, which might be embedded in their Annual Report.
 Don’t be deterred by the financials and graphs, search for the section that details the difference they are making in the world they commercially engage.